Lupo family: History

 Ambrose's two sons, Peter and Joseph, were said to have been born in Venice.
 They joined the musicians guild in London 17 January 1555 and 20 August 1557.
 Joseph was appointed to the violin consort by warrant dated 16 November 1563; Peter, 20 September 1567.
 Ambrose, Peter and Joseph all served as court musicians for at least 40 years.

 Joseph's son, Thomas, was appointed to the violin consort by a warrant dated 4 May 1591; Peter's son, Thomas, 17 November 1599.

 Ambrose was a paid musician at the coronation of Edward VI, the burial of Henry VIII, and the coronation of Elizabeth I. Joseph, Peter, Thomas Sr. and Thomas Jr. were paid musicians at the funeral of Elizabeth I. Thomas Sr., Thomas Jr. and Horatio were paid musicians at the funeral of James I.

+Coat of arms

+Ambrose Lupo and his sons, Peter and Joseph, were granted a coat of arms by William Dethick, officer of arms at the College of Arms in London.